 While sleeping on your back, your neck shouldn’t be flexed or extended.
 Adding pillows is the best method to give support to your spine and body.
 Check the pillow’s stuffing; it shouldn’t be too full or have less filling than usual.
 Always have a pillow that keeps your neck in a neutral position, neither flexed nor extended.
 It should fill the gap between the neck and the mattress.
 Add a small pillow to fill in the curvature of your spine or use a wedge pillow.
 Add another pillow under the knees to keep the legs in a neutral position; this reduces stress on anterior muscles and minimizes anterior tilting of the spine.

 The side-lying position is the most common position most people sleep in.
 Sleeping sideways might hurt your neck, back, torso and hips.
 If the pillow is too high, then your neck is too high, causing stiffness in the neck and upper back.
 Some people find it really hard to maintain a sideways position.
 At night they sleep in this position but wake up in very unusual positions.
-Their head might be supine, but their torso is rotated sideways, or their head is hanging down from the pillow, which usually happens when the pillow is too high.
+Their head might be supine, but their torso is rotated sideways, or their head is hanging down from the pillow, which usually happens when the pillow is too high so always make sure to shop high quality pillows.
 To minimize rotation on the spine and support your body in this position, take a thick pillow that keeps your neck and upper back inline, add a slim pillow under the spinal curvature, or add a pillow between your legs.
 You can add it by either flexing the top leg or keeping both legs straight.

 Joseph Rendina is a Doctor of Physical Therapy and owner of Iron Health in Briarcliff Manor, Peekskill, and Ardsley.
 You can reach him at 914-488-5763 or at www.ironhealth.co.